BurendoUK/burendo-aws-org/README.md

 ## POC accounts

 These accounts exists to allow Burendo to build POC solutions for clients or potential clients.

 The original use case for this setup is for the NHS Data Dashboard, where we needed stand-up a solution in our AWS accounts using the open source HSA solution.

+### Email Setup

+Each account needs a distinct email address, these should be set-up in [Outlook as a group](https://outlook.office.com/groups/home), with the relevant people being added to them.

+Mailboxes currently being used:
+- clientawsaccounts@burendo.com
+- nhs-data-dashboard-tooling-aws-account@burendo.com
+- nhs-data-dashboard-application-aws-account@burendo.com